 so then you may want to revert to a query on the title like "F-16".

-After considerable beta-testing, we're happy to present our AutoPilot, a new feature on our site that is a bit less serious than most of our research in Matchbox kit history.
 Over the years so many pictures of built models have been added to the various pages that we deemed it time to add a viewer to just watch pictures of built models.

 Thanks to a few scrapyard panels and a few old but sturdy switches we were able to tinker a control panel that will allow you to select sections from our database to include or exclude.
 And the viewer can be switched to boxart as well.
 You can also control the pace, jump randomly or pause for a break.
 Switch it any way you like!

 Time for a small update.

 Robert Kaps shared more of his unpainted builds.
 Featuring:

 PK-036 - Fairey Seafox

 PK-050 - Supermarine Spitfire Mk.XVI

 PK-124 - Grumman F9F-5 Panther Blue Angels